-- 6.6 The membership of the Misconduct Panel will be: - a) a Chair, who shall be a senior member of the School's staff, unconnected with the student's programme of study18, or a senior member of staff from another Conservatoire School and approved by the School's Academic Board; - b) Two other members, unconnected with the student's programme of study, who shall normally be either members of staff of the School or of one of the other Conservatoire schools.
+- 6.6 The membership of the Misconduct Panel will be: - a Chair, who shall be a senior member of the School's staff, unconnected with the student's programme of study15, or a senior member of staff from another higher education institution; - b) Two other members, unconnected with the student's programme of study, who shall normally be either members of staff of the School or from another higher education institution. - 6.7 No member from the same course team with whom the student is studying will serve as a Chair or Panel Member.

-18 The Chair of the Misconduct Panel may be a member of teaching staff or non-teaching staff, with authority to chair the Misconduct Panel granted by the School Academic Board.
+15 The Chair of the Misconduct Panel may be a member of teaching staff or non-teaching staff, with authority to chair the Misconduct Panel granted by the School Academic Board.

-- 6.7 No member from the same programme team with whom the student is studying will serve as a Chair or Panel Member. - 6.8 No one will serve on the Misconduct Panel who has had formal involvement in any previous consideration of the allegation of, or a connection to, the misconduct to be considered by the Panel.
+- 6.8 No one will serve on the Misconduct Panel who has had formal involvement in any previous consideration of the allegation of, or a connection to, the misconduct to be considered by the Panel.
 Panel members must be in a position to act and be seen to act impartially in relation to the student and the allegation being considered. - 6.9 The quorum for a hearing of the Misconduct Panel will be the Chair and two other members.

-What the Conservatoire will send to the student (see also Appendix 3 Guidance on Hearings) Misconduct Panel
+What the School will send to the student (see also Appendix 3 Guidance on Hearings) Misconduct Panel